nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: First doctor is deleted from the doctors list.
 Details of the deleted doctor are shown in the status message.

     3. Test case: `delete 0`<br>
        Expected: No doctor is deleted.
-Error details are shown in the response box.
+Error details are shown in the status message.

     4. Other incorrect delete commands to try: `delete`, `delete x`, `delete abcd` (where x is larger than the list size, and abcd are any alphabets)<br>
        Expected: Similar to previous.